 I became pregnant with my 10th child when I was 41 years old.

 Initially, I was totally mortified.
 In fact, I felt like a terrible disaster had occurred in my life.
 I dreaded my first prenatal visit.
 I avoided the grocery store.
-I was terrified to face my cute, skinny friends who were already finished with bottles and diapers.
+I was hesitant to face my cute, skinny friends who were already finished with bottles and diapers.
 I was convinced that my pregnancy—and our upcoming child—meant the end of my independence and freedom.

 I wondered how I could go into public at my age carrying a carseat.
-I dreaded the impact of another baby to my already busy family—our nine older children and my husband.
+I worried about the impact of another baby to my already busy family—our nine older children and my husband.
 I felt exhausted at the prospect of adding one more child to our home.
 In short, my 10th pregnancy sent me into a spiral of self-doubt.
 Surely, I reasoned, this baby would be nothing but a burden for our family.

 But I was wrong.
 In fact, I was dead wrong.
 My pregnancy was not a tragedy, it was a tender mercy.
 My 10th baby was an incredible blessing that I did not anticipate.